What happens to Time when the moon shines on a sundial?

 Helen Cresswell (1934-2005) was a children's author and television scriptwriter who was four times nominated for the Carnegie Medal.
 Best known for her fantasy work, she not only adapted novels such as Five Children and It (1902) and The Demon Headmaster (1996-8) for television, she also adapted some of her own work including Lizzie Dripping (1973–75) for the BBC, and The Secret World of Polly Flint (1987) for ITV.
 Considered an experienced, reliable set of hands when creating children's television fantasy, she was quickly commissioned to adapt Moondial for television.

 One aspect of fantasy that Helen Cresswell was particularly known for was setting her stories in real places that children could visit, making the story accessible and often even including maps in her novels.
 This carried forward into the television adaptation, in which many of the locations are places that can be visited.
 She had ensured that the National Trust had granted permission for Belton House to be used as a filming location in the television adaptation's very earliest stages.
-The key 'Moondial' is in reality a sundial dating from c1690 that really exists at Belton House and is a Grade II* listed monument.
+The key 'Moondial' really exists at Belton House; it dates from about 1690 that and is a Grade II* listed monument.

 With her mother in a coma and believing that her mother needs to hear her voice to find her way back, Minty decides to record and narrate her adventures onto audio cassette.
 One reason that Cresswell did this was to allow the audience to, as she puts it,